ibm-cloud-docs/watsonxdata/happy_path.md

 {: note}

 The promotion credits consumption begins immediately after you configure and the support services are created for your metadata.
-Ensure that you pause the Presto engine whenever it is not actively in use.
+Ensure that you pause the Presto engine when it is not used.
 This helps in optimizing the usage credit.
 {: important}

 ## Ingesting data